RUDO-SUREBREC/RUDO-SUREBREC/README.md

 im really blunt and i have no energy a lot im not being an asshole dnidnidnidnidnidni . sometimes im joyous and jolly

+im sleepy / absolutely exhausted often so i tend to be quiet

 rudoxtamsy shippers KILL YOURSEL